 If you are under investigation for a crime, you may feel angry and anxious.
 When threatened, it is human nature to take action.
 It is tempting to go to the potential witnesses against you and try to talk them out of testifying against you.
 For instance, you may tell them your side of the case: “I didn’t hit her.
 What you heard was my fist hitting the wall.”

 Talking to witnesses, though, is a bad idea.
-You could be charged with the additional crime of witness tampering which carries stiff fines and even jail sentences.
+You could be charged with the additional crime of witness tampering which carries stiff consequences including a potential prison sentence.
 If you feel there is something to be gained from speaking to a witness, tell your lawyer and let him or her take care of it.